atelierspierrot/assets-manager/README.md

 - `document_root`: the path in the filesystem of the web assets root directory ; this is used to build all related assets HTTP URLs.

-For these three paths, their defaults values are defined on a default package structure:
+For these three paths, the default values are defined on a default package structure:

     package_name/
     |----------- src/